-Rodents are a common pest issue for Tennessee residents every year, especially in the winter.
+Rodents are a common pest issue for East Tennessee residents every year, especially in the winter.
 If you think you’re hearing the noises of scurrying footsteps coming from your walls or crawl spaces, you could have rats or mice tunneling through your insulation.
 It is well known that rodents like to nest in our insulation and tunnel through it to travel around homes, but does this process cause contamination?
 Additionally, do you need your insulation replaced after a rodent infestation?
 Read on to learn about the effects of a rodent infestation in your attic from our rat and mice exterminators at Johnson Pest Control.

 Should You Replace Rodent-Infested Insulation?

 Having rats or mice inside your home can cause many different problems.
 Rodents are infamous for spreading disease — this happens not only through their bites, but through their urine and feces as well.
 The most notable diseases and ailments that rodents are responsible for include: